KikeVen/python911/_posts/2019-9-30-Temperature-converter-02.md

 3. Multiplication or Division next `x * y` or `x / y`
 4. Addition or Subtraction next `x + y` or `x - y`

-## Launch interpreter and write the script
+## Launch the interpreter and write the script

 To write our application lets launch our Online Python Interpreter, **Trinket**.